The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide

 - An AI-based maths project enhanced students’ understanding and performance.
 80% reported that using digital platforms strengthened their problem-solving skills through active learning and critical thinking.

-Leadership was also key: in Pakistan, one of the four projects, empowered female students through academic achievement, extracurricular engagement, and leadership roles that challenge gender norms and drive community change.
-Across all projects, inclusive participation from students to families and school leaders proved essential to identifying needs and co-creating effective, lasting solutions.
+Leadership was also key: in Pakistan, one of the four projects empowered female students through academic achievement, extracurricular engagement, and leadership roles that challenge gender norms and drive community change.
+Across all projects, inclusive participation, from students, families and school leaders, proved essential to identifying needs and co-creating effective, lasting solutions.

-"This recognition is a proud moment for all British Council Partner Schools," said Deep Adhikari, Regional Exams Director, Sub-Saharan Africa.
-‘It shows that when teachers lead classroom research, they create powerful, context-specific solutions that improve learning.’

-"Winning the British Council Action Research Grant transformed my teaching by deepening my understanding of classroom challenges and enabling evidence-based solutions," reflected Enobong Imaha, Action Research Grant recipient.

 The new publication Action Research for Schools: Global Stories of School Improvement presents these findings and practical solutions to help schools worldwide address similar challenges.